 Arthritis is a term that is used to describe joints disorders.
 There are over 100 types of arthritis, but the most common ones are rheumatoid arthritis and osteoarthritis.
-Rheumatoid arthritis is an autoimmune disorder which can occur at any age.
+Rheumatoid arthritis is an autoimmune disorder that can occur at any age.
 It affects hands and feet, by limiting their movement or in worst cases no movement at all.
 On the other hand, osteoarthritis is more common in old age.
-It affects knees, hips, and finger.
+It affects the knees, hips, and fingers.
 Other types of arthritis include fibromyalgia, septic arthritis, gout, and lupus.
 There are different treatments for each kind of arthritis, but all of them are based on different massage techniques and physiotherapies.

 Symptoms of Arthritis

-Common symptoms of arthritis include frequent joint pain, stiffness, swelling of a particular joint, decreased the range of motion, redness, and warmth.
+Common symptoms of arthritis include frequent joint pain, stiffness, swelling of a particular joint, decreased range of motion, redness, and warmth.
 In old age arthritis is common, but still, there are ways to prevent it so you can enjoy the livelihood of your old age with your friends and grandchildren.
 However, arthritis cannot be prevented for a long time until you have been very careful about your movements, posture, and diet all throughout your life.

-About 0.24% people get affected by rheumatoid arthritis, whereas 3.8% people suffer from osteoarthritis.
+About 0.24% of people get affected by rheumatoid arthritis, whereas 3.8% of people suffer from osteoarthritis.
 It is one of the major reasons behind missing work and leading a life with low quality of health and performance at work.
 Some days are really hard for arthritis patients when the pain is hard to manage.
 With lots of pain, arthritis brings along depression, stress, and anxiety.

 Massage to Treat Arthritis

 Either massage is conducted at a spa or some local clinic; a lot of people use this therapy to soothe sore joints and muscles.
-Massages are a great way to soothe the nerves and get a better night sleep.
+Massages are a great way to soothe the nerves and get a better night’s sleep.
 People who have arthritis can take advantage of regular massage sessions.
 A lot of physicians and medical health practitioners are working in this regard and working on finding out more ways to soothe arthritis patients.
 One thing has to be kept in mind that all massage techniques cannot be applied to everyone.
 You have to be precise and focused according to the patient’s requirements.

-With regular use of a simple massage therapy, patients have reported great improvement in pain, the range of motion, stiffness, grip, strength and overall function of their joints.
-In the year 2006, a study was conducted at University of Medicine and Dentistry of New Jersey related to arthritis patients.
+With regular use of simple massage therapy, patients have reported great improvement in pain, the range of motion, stiffness, grip, strength and overall function of their joints.
+In the year 2006, a study was conducted at the University of Medicine and Dentistry of New Jersey related to arthritis patients.
 A group of 68 arthritis patients was given two sessions of Swedish massage every week; for eight weeks.
 On the other hand, there was a group of arthritis patients, who did not receive any massage.
 After eight weeks, the group that was given massage reported significant improvement in stiffness, function, pain, the range of motion and movement in their problematic joint.
 This shows that sooner or later you are going to feel better and healthier after taking regular massage sessions.

-There was another study which focused on wrist arthritis in women.
+There was another study that focused on wrist arthritis in women.
 They were given four massages per week by a famous therapist for 15 minutes only.
 These massages were of moderate pressure which resulted in reduced pain and better functionality.
 Women also reported improved grip and strength in their wrist just after four weeks.